 The Bili-ruler is currently being externally validated in different settings by investigators in Ghana and Peru.

 Little Sparrows Technologies is working in partnership with the Global AIM Lab to manufacture and bring the bili-ruler to scale for the populations who need it most.
 Demand for the bili-ruler has been building both around the globe and within the US, including ambulatory practices, Indian Health Services, and a wide range of health providers including midwives and mohels.
-For information on obtaining the bili-ruler, visit the Little Sparrows Technologies site.

 The bili-ruler is also being delivered in a package (called the bili-kitTM) with a portable phototherapy device, the bili-hutTM, developed by Little Sparrows Technologies, which offers a set of low-cost tools to help screen for and effectively treat cases of neonatal jaundice in resource-limited settings.